 Dynamic Pricing

-Solution: Check more frequently during business hours, use historical averaging to identify real pricing shifts vs. dynamic fluctuations, and set change thresholds to filter out minor variations (under 2-3%).
+Many e-commerce sites change prices based on demand, inventory, or time of day, so prices may differ between checks without a "real" pricing change.
+Check more frequently during business hours, use historical averaging to separate real shifts from fluctuations, and set change thresholds to filter out minor variations (under 2-3%).

 Personalized Pricing